 worms.
 This probably protects them from predators who might lurk behind

 and bathing.
-So puddles, bird baths, little streams, and other water sources
+Puddles, bird baths, little streams, and other water sources

-are very enticing for robins.
+are very appealing for robins.
 Can you think of any other things that robins

 your backyard robins settle in, they develop boundaries so neighboring